jetblinx/sonus/privacy_policy.md

 > **Allows accessing and recording microphone audio from the User's device.**

 ## What Data We Collect
-Data that this Application collects, by itself or through third parties they are microphone permission, device language, and internet connectivity.
+Data that this Application collects, by itself or through third parties they are microphone permission, device language, and internet permission.
 All Data requested by this Application is mandatory and failure to provide this Data may make it impossible for this Application to provide its services.

 Users are responsible for any third-party Personal Data obtained, published or shared through this Application and confirm that they have the third party's consent to provide the Data to the Owner.